Best 7 Days In Croatia – Top 7 day Itineraries

 Vis

-The island of Brac is famed for Zlatni Rat, a long, pebble-clad beach that juts out into the Adriatic Sea.
+The island of Brač is famed for Zlatni Rat, a long, pebble-clad beach that juts out into the Adriatic Sea.
 There are several small, pretty towns and villages around the island, including Bol (home to Zlatni Rat itself) and Supetar — the main town, which is a little more down to earth and a good transit hub for onward travel.

-The long, slender island of Korcula lies just off the coast of the Peljesac Peninsula.
-Here on Croatia’s sixth largest island, visitors can spend time discovering a taste of traditional Croatian food and wine.
-Medieval walls ring the attractive Korcula Town itself and host a wealth of historic architecture.
-Elsewhere, the island boasts pine forests, olive trees, hidden coves, and beautiful beaches.
+The long, slender island of Korčula lies just off the coast of the Peljesac Peninsula.
+Here on Croatia’s sixth largest island, you can spend time discovering a taste of traditional Croatian food and wine.

-Read more about Korcula here ↳
+Read more about Korčula here ↳

 Kotor, Montenegro

-A visit to Croatia doesn’t necessarily mean you have to stay inside the nation’s borders.
-Kotor is the jewel of neighboring Montenegro, just a stone’s throw from Dubrovnik and easily reached on a day trip (or an overnight stay).
 Fortified by winding walls and once an important city-state, the town hides a host of medieval buildings, Venetian palaces, and charming churches.
 Pick a cafe on one of its cobbled streets and watch the world go by from a terrace seat.

 Krka National Park